PuttickMacroevolution/PETER/supplementary.materials/disparity.analysis/README.txt

 PCM_models.R
 	Data pruned of fossils so they represent 'extant' lineages present at the end of the simulation only.
-These data are analysed using BM, OU, and EB models
+These data are analysed using BM, OU, and EB models.